 Over 30 different upper division courses in three broad categories provide opportunities for students to study and practice with writing in specific contexts.
 Writing 105 courses center on interdisciplinary and multidisciplinary writing; Writing 107 courses center on writing in the professions; and Writing 109 courses center on writing in academic disciplinary areas.

-Students who seek to deepen their experience with the study and practice of writing may apply to participate in the Professional Writing minor, which features five areas of focus: Business Communication, Multimedia Communication, Professional Writing and Editing, Writing and Civic Engagement, and Science Communication.
+Students who seek to deepen their experience with the study and practice of writing may apply to participate in the Professional Writing Minor, which features six areas of focus: Business Communication, Multimedia Communication, Professional Writing and Editing, Writing and Civic Engagement, Science Communication, and Journalism.

 At the graduate level, the Writing Program offers three courses.
 Writing 251 (Academic Research Writing) is a course for advanced doctoral students who seek to develop submissions for publication based on their existing graduate research.
 Writing 501 (Theory and Practice of Academic Writing) is a course focusing on pedagogy for teaching first-year writing courses or incorporating writing for learning in courses in other disciplines.
 Writing 252 (Teaching Technical Communication) is a course for graduate students who would like to teach technical and professional writing.